Tajuria mizunumai

 Tajuria mizunumai is a butterfly of the family Lycaenidae.
 It is found only on Mindanao in the Philippines.
 It was originally listed as a subspecies of Tajuria dominus, but was changed species status as Tajuria mizunumai by Colin G. Treadaway in 1995 and by H. Hayashiin 2017.

+Etymology: The specific name is dedicated to Tetsuo Mizunuma, a Japanese beetle researcher.